powsybl/powsybl-open-loadflow/docs/security/security.md

 resulting in the creation of the curative state.

 Actions defined in Operators Strategies and involving active power changes (e.g. Load Actions, Generator Actions) can be defined as relative.
-PowSyBl OpenLoadFlow considers that the change is relative to the post-contingency state.
+PowSyBl Open Load Flow considers that the change is relative to the post-contingency state.

 For example:
 - slack distribution is performed on generators,